Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Related Work

-\emph{Our work is the first to apply a well-known UDA technique, self-training, directly to 3D object detection for autonomous driving.} We argue that this is more effective than matching point cloud distributions.
-First, a LiDAR point cloud easily contains more than $10,000$ points, making full-scene transformations prohibitively slow.
-Second, in many practical cases, we may not have access to source domain training data~\cite{chidlovskii2016domain} after the detector is deployed---making it impossible to match the distributions.
-While most self-training approaches assume access to source domain data, we make no such assumption and never use it in the adaptation process.
+Instead, \emph{we follow the self-training paradigm and show that UDA in 3D object detection can be drastically improved by our high-quality pseudo-labels.} Concurrent work ST3D~\cite{yang2021st3d} also tackles UDA in 3D via self-training, but it focuses on addressing the object size discrepancy across domains~\cite{yan2020domain}.
+It pre-trains a 3D detector with random object scaling and uses pseudo-labels to train student detectors in a curriculum-learning way.
+In contrast, our work makes use of consecutive LiDAR scans in the target domain to improve pseudo-label quality, especially for faraway or previously missed objects.
+Our work is thus orthogonal and complementary to theirs.

-\textbf{Leveraging videos for object detection} has been explored in \cite{liang2015towards,ovsep2019large,misra2015watch,kumar2016track} to ease the labeling efforts by mining extra 2D bounding boxes from videos in an unsupervised or weakly supervised manner.
-The main idea is to leverage the temporal information (\emph{e.g.}, tracks) to extend weakly-labeled instances or potential object proposals across frames, which are then used as pseudo-labels to retrain the detectors.
+\textbf{Leveraging videos for object detection} has been explored in \cite{liang2015towards,ovsep2019large,misra2015watch,kumar2016track} to ease the labeling efforts by mining extra 2D bounding boxes from videos.
+The main idea is to leverage the temporal information to extend weakly-labeled instances or potential object proposals across frames, which are then used as pseudo-labels to retrain the detectors.
 In the context of UDA, \cite{tang2012shifting,roychowdhury2019automatic,ovsep2017large} also incorporate object tracks to discover high quality 2D pseudo-labels for self-training.

-Our approach is different by that we not only interpolate but also \emph{extrapolate} tracks to infer object locations when they are too far away to be detected accurately.
-We are able to do this by operating in 3D and leveraging the dynamics of objects (by physical-based motion models).
-In contrast, most methods above operate in 2D and may disregard faraway objects (that appear too small in images) due to unreliable 2D tracks \cite{ovsep2017large}.
-Our approach also differs from above methods in the applications and data modalities: we focus on LiDAR-based 3D detection, as opposed to 2D detection.
-We exploit the property that objects in 3D are scale-invariant to correct object sizes along tracks, which is not applicable in 2D.
+Our approach is different in two aspects.
+First, we not only interpolate but also \emph{extrapolate} tracks to infer object locations when they are too far away to be detected accurately.
+Second, we operate in 3D.
+We apply a physical-based motion model and exploit the fact that objects in 3D are scale-invariant to correct the detection along tracks.
+In contrast, the methods above operate in 2D and may disregard faraway objects (that appear too small in images) due to unreliable 2D tracks \cite{ovsep2017large}.

+\textbf{Auto-labeling}.
+Our work is also related to concurrent work in 3D auto-labeling~\cite{qi2021offboard,yang2021auto4d}, which improves the initial detections of a 3D object detector in an offline manner by aggregating them across the whole sequence with a standard tracker~\cite{weng20203d}.
+Our work is different from theirs in two aspects.
+First, our approach not only aggregates detections in a track, but \emph{extrapolates} them with a motion model, which is crucial to recover the missing detections faraway (\autoref{tbl:k2a_ablation}).
+Second, our end-goal is to improve the 3D object detector by fine-tuning it with the improved pseudo-labels, while auto-labeling solely focuses on improving pseudo-labels.